 How are classroom accounts different from school/district accounts?

-School or district accounts are created by the IT administrators.
+The IT administrators create school or district accounts.
 This administration account grants permission to teachers and students to use Adobe Express within the school or district organization.

-School or district accounts DO let teachers and students access Adobe Express and create projects.
+- School or district accounts let teachers and students access Adobe Express and create projects.

-School or district accounts do NOT give teachers access to:
+- School or district accounts don't give teachers access to:

 Teachers and students who lose access to their classroom accounts due to administrators disabling classrooms will receive an Adobe email notification letting them know the accounts have been disabled.
-If their account is disabled, teachers will need to speak with their administrator about the school or district’s preferred method of accessing Adobe Express.
+If their account is disabled, teachers must speak with their administrator about the school or district's preferred method of accessing Adobe Express.

 United States-based teachers can create classroom accounts in Adobe Express if they meet specific criteria:

-The teacher is a verified teacher in the United States.
-Adobe will also check that the teacher is based in the United States - classroom accounts are not available outside the United States at this time
+The teacher is verified in the United States.
+Adobe will also check that the teacher is based in the United States - classroom accounts are not available outside the United States at this time.

 The teacher has entered a Google Workspace for Education account, given to them by their school or district.
-Microsoft accounts, personal Google email accounts, or other account types are not available today
+Microsoft accounts, personal Google email accounts, or other account types are unavailable today.

-If the teacher’s IT administrator has already claimed the school’s domain with Adobe and verified that it is educational, any teacher in that domain can create a classroom account
+If the teacher’s IT administrator has already claimed the school’s domain with Adobe and verified that it's educational, any teacher in that domain can create a classroom account.

-If the teacher’s IT administrator has NOT verified the domain with Adobe, then any teacher that has a “.edu” or “k12.state.us” domain on their email account will be able to join.
-For example, firstname.lastname@example.org would be able to create a classroom account, but email@example.com would not be able to create an account
+If the teacher’s IT administrator has NOT verified the domain with Adobe, then any teacher with a “.edu” or “k12.state.us” domain on their email account can join.
+For example, firstname.lastname@example.org would be able to create a classroom account, but email@example.com would not be able to create an account.

 If any of these criteria apply to the teacher, and their administration has not disabled classroom accounts for their district, then the teacher can create a classroom account.

-If you are not eligible for a classroom account or you cannot be verified for a classroom account, you can contact your administrator and ask them to deploy Adobe Express school or district accounts for you and your students.
+If you're not eligible for a classroom account or you cannot be verified for a classroom account, you can contact your administrator and ask them to deploy Adobe Express school or district accounts for you and your students.

-Adobe uses a third-party verification system, SheerID, to validate that the person signing up is a teacher that is currently working for the school.
-If SheerID cannot verify you instantly, you will need to Submit Documentation to be verified manually.
-You will be asked to share a document verifying your teacher employment status, like a teacher ID or a pay stub.
+Adobe uses a third-party verification system, SheerID, to validate that the person signing up is a teacher currently working for the school.
+If SheerID cannot verify you instantly, you must Submit Documentation to be verified manually.
+You'll be asked to share a document verifying your teacher employment status, like a teacher ID or a pay stub.

-After submitting your verification, you will receive an email confirmation, and will be notified over email when your verification is approved by SheerID.
+After submitting your verification, you'll receive an email confirmation and will be notified over email when SheerID approves your verification.
 At that point, you can finish creating your Adobe Express classroom account.

-If a teacher is not verified by SheerID either instantly or through submitting documentation, the classroom account option is not available for them at this time.
+If a teacher isn't verified by SheerID either instantly or through submitting documentation, the classroom account option isn't available for them at this time.
 If you also look for your school name and cannot find it, SheerID may not have your school in its database.
-Unfortunately, you will not be able to proceed at this time.
+Unfortunately, you'll not be able to proceed at this time.